Manaslu Circuit Trek in Monsoon: Complete Guide for Rainy Season Trekking

 Are tea houses open during the monsoon?

-Do I need a permit for the Manaslu Circuit in the monsoon?
+Do I need a permit for the Manaslu Circuit on the monsoon?

 What is the hardest part of the Manaslu Circuit in the monsoon?